 So, are you ready to replace those junk bars with some real food?!

 - Rolled oats: these are amongst some of the healthiest grains in the world.
-We love the taste of fresh rolled oats with their nutty, toasty, and sweet notes.
-They’re the perfect base to use in a homemade granola bar.
-Plus, they work in conjunction with dates and nut butters to bind everything together.
+We love the taste of freshly rolled oats with their nutty, toasty, and sweet notes.
+They're the perfect base to use in a homemade granola bar.
+Plus, they work in conjunction with dates and nut butter to bind everything together.
 Oats are absolutely loaded with nutrients too.
-In just a 1/2 cup, there is more than 30% of your daily needs of manganese, phosphorus, magnesium, and thiamine.
-And did we mention, they’re naturally gluten-free?
+In just a ½ cup, there is more than 30% of your daily needs of manganese, phosphorus, magnesium, and thiamine.
+And did we mention, they're naturally gluten-free?

 - Dates: ahh, the delicious fruit of the date palm tree.
 These sweet nuggets pack a heap of vitamins and minerals.
 In just 3.5 oz, there is 20% of your daily potassium needs (move over bananas, a new fruit is in town).
 Whenever possible, we enjoy using fruit to sweeten our meals since it's healthier than processed options like corn syrup and refined sugar.
 If anything, it just allows for all the other flavors to come through even more.
 And as we discussed previously, the dates in this recipe help to hold everything together.